bragceo/company_management_tool/README.md

 ## User Story

 AS A business owner <br>
-I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business <br>
+I WANT to be able to view and manage the departments, roles, and employees in my company <br>
+SO THAT I can organize and plan my business <br>

 ## Acceptance Criteria